JoseMath/multiregeneration/Ex-Tingting/depth-first-real.md

 <img src="directorySS.png" class="center">

 In contrast, a breadth-first order took two hours and sixteen minutes.
-In total, we found 105 nonsingular isolated solutions to the system along with an addtional 11 witness points for a curve of solutions.
+In total, we found 105 nonsingular isolated solutions to the system along with an addtional 11 witness points on a solution curve.

 ### Appendix